KBNLresearch/intro-kb-apis/tutorial.md

 ## Exercise 6: Moving on to other sets

 -   Visit the [Data Services] (<https://www.kb.nl/en/resources-research-guides/data-services-apis>) page of the KB website and take a look at the open datasets that are available.
-Open the technical instructions sheet for a dataset of your choice and try it out with the search and harvest APIs.
+-   Open the technical instructions for a dataset of your choice and try it out with the search and harvest APIs.

 ## Questions?